neeraj14apr/node-test/README.md

     - Supported environment types are managed in a .
 Make sure to provide a valid environment type through your .env file.
     - A local environment has been added by default

 - MongoDB: Make sure you have your own environment specific MongoDB database URI provided in your .env file.
-Check the supported keys [here]
+Check the supported keys.
 ## Installation

-1. Clone the repository:
+1. Clone the repository
 2. Provide a valid .env file at root of your project.
 Find setup instructions [here](https://www.npmjs.com/package/dotenv)
 3. Install the application dependencies: `npm install`
 4. Run Application test suite `npm test`.
 This script also generates a code coverage report using [Istanbul](https://www.npmjs.com/package/istanbul)